Please find answers to frequently asked questions about our Graduate Program:

 Q: What is the difference between the Psychology department’s Lifespan Cognitive Neuroscience (LCN) program and the Interdisciplinary Program in Neuroscience (IPN)?

-A: There are notable similarities and differences across the programs.
-Please view this document, prepared by Professor Darlene Howard, which explains these similarities and differences in detail.
+There are notable similarities and differences across the programs.
+Please view this document which explains these similarities and differences in detail.

 Q: Is it possible to have a member of the Affiliated Faculty as a primary mentor?

 No, Affiliated Faculty cannot serve as a primary mentor.
 However, you can collaborate with them and have them on your dissertation committee.

 No. Unfortunately the Department cannot guarantee summer funding each year.
 Summer funding is arranged through the student’s mentor, whereas the academic year stipend is issued through the Graduate School of Arts and Sciences.
 Faculty mentors do put forth great efforts to arrange summer funding for their graduate students.